 The idea of a killer stalking, videotaping women and even filming their victims’ dying breaths is such an insanely relevant premise that it is almost astonishing to think it’s actually the description of a film from 1960.
 Out of all entries on this list, Peeping Tom would require the least changes to be adapted into a found footage feature.
 All of the elements are already there.
 On one level, it’s kind of amazing that no one has actually tried this yet.

 In the heart of London, a serial killer uses a portable video camera to document the last breaths of his victims as they die, hoping to capture the perfect expression of pure terror.
-Working part time shooting pornography, the killer befriends a woman in his apartment building who lives with her blind mother.
+Working part-time shooting adult films, the killer befriends a woman in his apartment building who lives with her blind mother.
 As they get to know each other, he gradually reveals his horrific past, which may only have contributed to his monstrous actions in the present.

 The most recent film on this list, The Strangers (2008) is only ten years old.
 It hit just before the found footage resurgence kicked off with Oren Peli’s Paranormal Activity.
 But there’s something about the mood, about the incredibly raw tone of the film that would make it easily adaptable to found footage.
 James could easily have wanted to make a video to document his engagement to Kristen and the day leading up to it and that could have made it even more heartbreaking when she said “no.” It’s foreseeable that James may have resumed filming once they got to the cottage in attempt to make a case for why their union could work.